-An argument can be made that, given a specific problem, the probability of specific "don't miss" diagnoses ought to be routinely assessed.
-For example, the probability of acute coronary syndrome, pulmonary embolism and aortic dissection ought to be determined in all patients with chest pain.
-It follows that information necessary to determine these probabilities should be routinely acquired in patients seeking care in the ED with chest pain.
-OPQRST+ is a mnemonic for historical information that should be acquired from patients presenting with pain and a number of other problems (e.g. vertigo):
+Specific time-sensitive conditions ought to be consciously considered given the patient's problem.
+For example, the likelihoods of acute coronary syndrome, pulmonary embolism and aortic dissection ought to be estimated for patients presenting with chest pain.
+It follows that information necessary to determine these likelihoods should be routinely sought from patients seeking care in the ED with chest pain.
+OPQRST+ is a mnemonic for information from the history that should be acquired from patients presenting with pain and a number of other problems (e.g. vertigo, dyspnea):

-0 Onset : When did the problem begin?
+0 Onset: When did the problem begin?
 Time to max intensity?
-Activity at onset? Р Position: Pain location (or body position)?
+Activity at onset?
+P Position: Pain location (or body position)?
 Radiation?
-Q Quality, e.g. type of pain (burning, pressure), nature of the deficit (motor, sensory) R Relieving / aggravating factors, e.g. worse with inspiration, movement S Severity, e.g. using a Visual Analogue Scale (VAS) 1-10 Т Trend: Constant or intermittent?
+Q Quality, e.g. type of pain (burning, pressure), nature of the deficit (motor, sensory) R Relieving / aggravating factors, e.g. worse with inspiration, movement S Severity, e.g. using a Visual Analogue Scale (VAS) 1-10 T Trend: Constant or intermittent?
 Increasing?
 Prior similar episodes? + Additional pertinent questions